UK Bank Holidays · Live Countdown

 What is the next bank holiday?

-New to the UK?
 A bank holiday does not automatically mean your employer must give you the day off.
-Whether you get the day as paid leave depends entirely on your employment contract.
-Many contracts say “25 days plus bank holidays,” which does include the days — but some contracts fold bank holidays into a total leave allowance.
-Check your contract first.
-See our guide to UK work contracts for more detail.
+Whether you receive it as paid leave depends on your employment contract.
+Many contracts say "25 days plus bank holidays," which does include them as additional days.
+Others fold bank holidays into a total leave allowance.
+Check the contract first — see our guide to UK work contracts for more detail.

 All 2026 bank holiday dates by region

-Date Holiday Eng & Wales Scotland N. Ireland
+Date Holiday E&W Scotland N. Ireland

 How Scotland and Northern Ireland differ